School and Library Eligibility

 - A secondary school is a non-profit institutional day or residential school, including a public secondary charter school, that provides secondary education, as determined under state law, except that such term does not include any education beyond grade 12.

-Libraries must meet the statutory definition of library or library consortium found in the 1996 Library Services and Technology Act (Pub.
-L. 104-208) (LSTA) and must be eligible for assistance from a state library administrative agency under that Act.
+Libraries must meet the statutory definition of library or library consortium found in the Library Services and Technology Act of 1996 (LSTA) (20 U.S.C.
+Section 9122) and must be eligible for assistance from a state library administrative agency under that Act.